oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

     })
     ```

-14. Run the NodeJS program:
+14. Run the NodeJS program

     ```console
     $ node app.js
     ```

-15. Test the application using the command line or a browser:
+15. Test the application using the command line or a browser

-    * To test with `curl`, from a new terminal, connect to your Ubuntu instance with your SSH keys, and then in the command line enter: `curl -X GET http://localhost:3000`
+    * To test with `curl`, from a new terminal, connect to your Ubuntu instance with your SSH keys, and then on the command line enter: `curl -X GET http://localhost:3000`
     * From a browser, connect to the public IP address assigned to your instance: http://\<x.x.x.x>:3000

-    The Node app returns `Hello World!` on your instance, or in your browser.
+    The Node app returns `Hello World!` in your instance or your browser.

-You have successfully created a local NodeJS application in an Express framework, on an Oracle Cloud Infrastructure instance.
+You have successfully created a local NodeJS application in an Express framework on an Oracle Cloud Infrastructure instance.

 **References:**